Welcome to TestRelic Documentation

 FAQ: Where is the MIT license stated?

-The Get Started page notes TestRelic is free to use under the MIT license for the SDK workflow described there.
+The Playwright overview page notes TestRelic is free to use under the MIT license for the SDK workflow described there.

 We're excited to see what you build with TestRelic!